 You may have experienced a traumatic brain injury (TBI) or know someone who has.
 TBI is often referred to as the silent epidemic.
 Please be encouraged to share your experience at the bottom of this blog.
 Your experience which may include approaches that helped you and some that may not have been as beneficial as hoped.

 WHAT ARE THE SIDE EFFECTS OF A TRAUMATIC BRAIN INJURY (TBI)?

 This list is not all inclusive; however, they are perhaps, the most prevalent:

 Poor impulse control.
 This is primary if the frontal lobe is involved.
 The main thing the brain does is tell us what not to do.
 That is kept intact by very tiny inhibitors.
 If these inhibitors have been severed by an insult to the brain, we can lose a split second and say or do things that are inappropriate.
 This can damage relationships because people do not see that it is caused by a physical problem.

-Anxiety/depression – This is essentially universal with TBI, and the survivor will not be able to take as much stress as others.
+Anxiety/depression – This is essentially universal with TBI, and the survivor will not be able to withstand as much stress as others.